-Given the number of products/solutions available and the rigour of health & safety, I was almost appalled by the gap still present in many people’s lone working setup.
+Given the number of products/solutions available and the rigour of health & safety, I was deeply unimpressed by the gap still present in many people’s lone working setup.
 This gap affected a large number of people, was a known issue with serious ramifications, and could be vastly mitigated if not solved by simple tech, but no such solution existed.
 Daily, people were shouldering a needless risk.

 The problem was that whilst many solutions had been developed, they weren’t transferable to a user base that hadn’t been heard.
 I only learnt about them because of the IKnowFood project, for which I’m grateful.

 The Lone Worker Safety app (LWS) app aims to increase the safety of those working alone.
 When installed, the app checks that you are moving and if you stay motionless for too long it asks you to confirm that you are OK.
 If you don’t respond to this nudge, it presumes you are at harm and sends out an alert to other phones with the app installed and an SMS (text message) to a number of your choice.